 This camp will operate as a training camp as it is structured to help young ball players prepare for their upcoming season.
 It is strongly encouraged that your young ball player wants to play baseball and comes with on open mind to learn.
 If you have not been in our camps or clinics before, we always encourage to contact us so that you can come and watch how the camps and clinics operate.
 If your ball player wants to be pushed, they will be in the right place.

 Players will need to bring their own gloves, batting helmets, bats, baseball shoes and a lunch.
 Be sure to bring a water bottle.
-As of February 25, 2017, we have 5 spots left for the Week 1 North Vancouver, BC Camp.
-The Victoria Camp is limited to 30 participants due to the facilities and space in Victoria.

 Last Raps Baseball uses Twitter to help educate our participants as well as communicate with our customers.
 Concerned about weather conditions for an outdoor camp?
 Need to look at homework questions for participants?
 Follow us on Twitter for real time information.
 Don’t have a Twitter account?
 It’s okay.
 You can still visit our Twitter page by using Google and searching for Last Raps Baseball.
 Good luck and happy Tweets!!